zerodogg/steamtricks-data/README.md

-# steamtricks-data
+# Moved to GitLab

-steamtricks companion data repository

-While steamtricks is the client/daemon that triggers and applies fixes, steamtricks-data is the repository that provides the instructions for making the fixes.
+This repository has moved to GitLab.
+This is merely an archive of the repository as it was before the move - all new development will happen on GitLab and will not be pushed to this repo.
+Visit the current repo [on gitlab: https://gitlab.com/zerodogg/steamtricks-data](https://gitlab.com/zerodogg/steamtricks-data)